13 of the Toughest LEGO Sets to Build

 1. Eiffel Tower (3428 pieces)

 Standing at over four foot tall when fully built, this LEGO version of Paris’ iconic pointy landmark consists of over 3000 pieces.
 Almost every single one of them is the same colour, making it even trickier to construct.
-This one’s a true test for a master builder, as well as being less kind on your wallet than a real-life flight to France (the cheapest on Amazon at the moment is $900).
+This one’s a true test for a master builder, as well as being less kind on your wallet than a real-life flight to France (the cheapest on Ebay at the moment is over $1000).

 2. Ghostbusters Firehouse (4634 pieces)